Arias-Source/Forensic/IMPORTANT README.md

-I do not condone or endorse any activities associated with the links in this repository.
-This repository contains links to various resources, including websites related to piracy, security, and other topics.
-While these links are shared for educational purposes only, I am not responsible for how these resources are used.
+I do not endorse anything associated with the links in this repository.
+I am here solely to teach and showcase my projects for educational purposes.

-You are solely responsible for ensuring that your use of any linked content complies with all applicable laws and regulations.
-I do not support or encourage any illegal activities such as piracy, unauthorized content distribution, or any other unlawful actions.
+The information in this repository is shared for educational purposes only.
+I am not responsible for how it may be used.

-By accessing this repository, you agree to use the information responsibly and ethically.
+You are solely responsible for ensuring that your use of any information complies with all applicable laws and regulations.
+I do not support or encourage any ill-intended or unlawful activities.